 Divorce is an emotionally challenging time when you may be preoccupied with child custody, property and insurance issues.
 However, your finances are just as important.

-While a divorce alone won’t hurt your credit, certain consequences of the divorce could.
-If the relationship ends on bad terms, missed or late payments will tarnish your credit.
-For example, if you have joint accounts with your spouse, missed or late payments could affect your credit report.
-You need to make sure that accounts with your name have payments made in full and on time.
+While a divorce alone won’t hurt your credit, certain consequences of divorce could.
+When a relationship ends on bad terms, joint accounts with missed or late payments will tarnish your credit.

 - Obtain current credit reports so that you can see all accounts listed in your name, and those listed jointly.
 The value of an accurate report is priceless.

 - Establish a budget and payment plan for your obligations.
 Pay attention to obligations that you must pay, such as mortgages and utilities, and those that may be considered as luxuries.